Wer-Wolf/i8kutils/README.md

     meson test

 This will execute some basic tests and print the results.
-Please note that those test only test the installed tcl modules used for hardware access, not the applications itself.
+Please note that those tests only test the tcl modules used for hardware access, not the applications itself.

 CONTRIBUTORS
 ============